-The creditor representation attorneys at Ramsden, Marfice, Ealy & Harris offer a wide range of professional services to banks, businesses, and other creditors, including documentation of loans, perfection of security interests, lien foreclosures, collections help, and representation in bankruptcy court.
-We help our clients establish and assert their creditors' rights, help collect the money owed to them, and protect their interests should they be sued in court.
+The attorneys at Ramsden, Marfice, Ealy & Harris offer a wide range of professional services to banks, businesses, lenders and other creditors, including documentation of loans, perfection of security interests, lien foreclosures, collections help, and representation in bankruptcy court.
+We help our clients establish, protect and assert their creditors' rights, help collect the money owed to them, and represent their interests in court.

 Loan Documentation & Security